…or Grokking the Bokeh of Scarse Meaning Increasement

-Searching for increasement revealed that this word previously existed but fell out of common usage, as shown on the following graph.
+Searching for increasement in Ngram revealed that this word previously existed but fell out of common usage, as shown on the following graph.

 Paul was, that he should return again to these Philippians, and abide, and continue amongst them, and that to their profit; both to the increasement of their faith

 ….when she saw the man grown settled and staid, gave him an assistance, and advanced him to the treasurership, where he made amends to his house, for his mis-spent time, both in the increasement of his estate and honour…

 Perhaps it’s time for “increasement” to be rebooted into common use?